briggyx/Deployment/README.md

 - technical difficulties in implementing an API & deployment

 ## Future Goals
-- finish creating an API & deploying to the cloud
+- deploying to the cloud
 - create a website with polished UI & UX